charrio/elemental/pages/about.md

 All Inclusive Brazilian Jiu Jitsu vacation to the beautiful exotic country of Colombia.

 ## What’s included

-6 Nights Accommodation
+* 6 Nights Accommodation
-2 BJJ Seminars a Day (11 in Total)
+* 2 BJJ Seminars a Day (11 in Total)
-Paragliding Excursion
+* Paragliding Excursion
-Excursion to Guatape
+* Excursion to Guatape
-Excursion to Colomuna 13
+* Excursion to Colomuna 13
-Massages are Available All Week Long
+* Massages are Available All Week Long
-Transportation to and from the Airport
+* Transportation to and from the Airport
-Professional Video and Photography.

 ## Training Facilities